sarahciston/shequalifies/posts/references.md

 1. Rosenberg, Daniel.
 2013.
 “Data before the Fact.”
 Raw Data is an Oxymoron.
 1. Rotman, Brian.
 2008.
 “Parallel Selves.”
 Becoming Beside Ourselves.
 1. Schüll, Natasha Dow.
 2016.
 “Data for Life: Wearable Technology and the Design of Self-Care.”
 BioSocieties.
+1. Stark, Luke, and Kate Crawford.
+2015.
+"The Conservatism of Emoji: Work, Affect, and Communication." _Social Media and Society_.
 1. Wissinger, Elizabeth.
 2017.
 “Wearable Technology and the Woman Question.”
 Digital Sociologies. eds.
 Jessie Daniels, et al.

 #### multimedia